Vine Vale

 Vine Vale is Old

-In the early 1800’s the Barossa Valley was divided into sections for settlers, which were released and labelled sequentially from 1 to over 900, and now well over 1000!
-Vinya Vella is found on the 57th section to be assigned, in the best land available in the 1800’s.
-In the early days of settlement, vines were among some of the first crops to be planted and one of the longest lived perennials to survive following importation.
+In the early 1800’s the Barossa Valley was divided into sections for settlers, theses were released and labelled sequentially from 1 to over 900, and now well into the 1000's.
+The now site of Vinya Vella is found on the 57th section to be assigned, this was 'assigned' in 1854 to George Freidrich Schmidt from the then Governor Edward Henry Fox.
+George’s son Carl Samuel Schmidt was born in 1853 and his biographical entry of the time is listed as ‘Viticulturist’ likely after his father, the Vinya Vella site has been continually home to vines since the mid 1800's.

 the Hundred of Moorooroo from 1875 with Vinya Vella highlighted.
 Inset: arrow indicates section 1 and points to Vinya Vella in section 57.